DS3-2024/R_analysis_CAVATICA/README.md

 ### INCLUDE Data Hub
 Within the Data Hub, ensure you are (still) connected to Cavatica:
 Dashboard > Cavatica Projects > Connect.
+>[!IMPORTANT]
+>You will need to have two-factor authentication enable for your CAVATICA account or you will get an error

 1. For this example, filter to HTP MSD data files (n = 477).
    Data Exploration > Participant > Study Code = HTP.